SepidehAlassi/textToRDFGraph/doc/pipeline_inputs.md

     sh:datatype xsd:date ;
     sh:targetClass nlpg:Person.
 ```
+2. cardinality requirements for a property must be given using the `sh:maxCount` and `sh:minCount` predicates defined in
+shacl vocabulary.
+For optional properties, no cardinality restriction is required in the shapes graph.
+However, for the
+non-optional properties such as `ex:birthDate` above a minimum cardinality value must be given in the shapes graph through
+`sh:minCount` predicate.
+The property shape `ex:BirthDateShape` states that each `nlpg:Person` resource in the output data graph, must
+at least have one birthdate given through `ex:birthdate` predicate.
+That means, the pipeline must retrieve at least one birthdate
+from Wikidata for each Person entity.
+That means, the property `ex:birthdate` is non-optional.

-2. Property shapes to validate the object properties that represent relation between named entities.
+3. Property shapes to validate the object properties that represent relation between named entities.
 ```
 ex:TraveledToShape
 	a sh:PropertyShape ;